daveryderoxford/sailbrowser/docs/scoring.md

 # APPENDIX A SCORING See rule 90.3.

+## 90.3.
+Scoring
+The race committee shall score a race or series as provided in Appendix A using the Low Point System, unless the notice of race or sailing instructions specify some other system.
+A race shall be scored if it is not abandoned and if one boat sails the course in compliance with rule 28 and finishes within the time limit, if any, even if she retires after finishing or is disqualified.
+When a scoring system provides for excluding one or more race scores, any score that is a Disqualification Not Excludable (DNE) shall be included in the boat's series score.
+When the race committee determines from its own records or observations that it has scored a boat incorrectly, it shall correct the error and make the corrected scores available to competitors.

 ## A1 NUMBER OF RACES

 The number of races scheduled and the number required to be completed to constitute a series shall be stated in the notice of race or sailing instructions.